lfhohmann/google-weather-scraper/README.md

 Simple BeautifulSoup scraper for Google weather forecast data, including hourly precipitation probability and wind forecast for a week (hourly temperatures are planed to be implemented, but still haven't figured out how).

-It also has automatic units detection and conversion
+It also has automatic units detection and conversion.

 ## Units